dotnet/docs/docs/core/migration/index.md

 If you are still using DNX for .NET Core development, your migration process should be done in two stages:

 1. Use the [existing DNX migration guidance](migrating-from-dnx.md) to migrate from DNX to project-json enabled CLI.
-2. Follow the steps from the previous section to migrate from project.json to csproj.
+2. Follow the steps from the previous section to migrate from *project.json* to *.csproj*.

 > [!NOTE]
 > DNX has become officially deprecated during the Preview 1 release of the .NET Core CLI.